Return to on-site working – travel updates

 2. Public transport

-Find out how can you travel to work safely and get updates on bus offers and rail timetable changes.
+Find out how can you travel to work safely and get updated public transport timetables.

 - Guidance on what you need to do to travel safely on public transport can be found on the government’s website.

 - With many people returning to work on site, public transport operators are increasing their capacity.
-You can get the most up to date information about timetables on their websites GWR website, Chiltern Railways website, Cross Country trains, Oxford Bus Company, Stagecoach.
+Get the most up to date information from GWR, Chiltern Railways, Cross Country trains, Oxford Bus Company and Stagecoach.

 - You can check how busy your bus or train is by looking at the operators’ apps and websites.
-Visit Oxford Bus Company website and the Trainline website for more information.
+Visit Oxford Bus Company and the Trainline for more information.